franzbu/WinHammer.spoon/README.md

   -- ...

-  -- Adjust the size of the area with vertical-only and horizontal-only resizing: margin = 0.2,
+  -- adjust the size of the area with vertical-only and horizontal-only resizing: margin = 0.2,
 })
 ```